Emperor Huai of Jin: Reign

 Emperor Huai was commonly regarded as an intelligent man, and he tried to institute reforms that he felt would allow the empire to recover from the ravages of the War of the Eight Princes and the subsequent Wu Hu and agrarian uprisings.
 However, Sima Yue maintained a tight grip on power and would not allow the emperor to exercise much actual authority.

-On 8 May 307, Emperor Huai created Sima Tan's brother (and therefore fellow son of Emperor Huai's half-brother Sima Xia (司马遐) the Prince of Qinghe) Sima Quan (司馬詮) crown prince.
+On 8 May 307, Emperor Huai created Sima Tan's brother (and therefore fellow son of Emperor Huai's half-brother Sima Xia (司马遐) the Prince of Qinghe) Sima Quan (司馬詮 (Note: This name is per Zizhi Tongjian.
+In Jin Shu, his name was written as "铨", with the same pronunciation.)) crown prince.
 (His apparent conclusion, at the young age of 23, that he should make a nephew his heir, may indicate that he considered himself infertile.)

 In spring 307, Sima Yue left Luoyang and set up headquarters at Xuchang (許昌, in modern Xuchang, Henan), but continued to control the government remotely.
 In 309, Sima Yue, concerned about Emperor Huai's increasing exercise of authority, made a sudden return to Luoyang and arrested and executed a number of Emperor Huai's associates, including Emperor Huai's uncle Wang Yan (王延).
 Other than privately mourning them, there was nothing that Emperor Huai could do.
 Sima Yue further disbanded the imperial guards and put his own personal forces in charge of protecting the emperor.